 How can counselling and therapy help with parenting difficulties?

-Benefits of seeing parenting counsellors/psychotherapists for parenting concerns
+Benefits of seeing a parenting counsellor

-Common parenting issues that counselling & psychotherapy can help with:
+Common parenting issues counselling can help with:

 - I’m struggling to control my anger

-- My partner and I disagree on how to parent our children
+- my partner and I disagree on how to parent our children

 - I’m a single parent and I’m struggling to cope